- Web performance

 - Internal search engine – prefetch of the first result

-Pitfalls to Avoid
+Pitfalls to avoid

-- Monitor the impact on bandwidth via
+- Monitor bandwidth impact via

 - Check compatibility: Chrome 121+ only.
 Safari and Firefox silently ignore the tag.

-How to Test Speculation Rules?
+How to test Speculation Rules?

 In the Application tab, it is possible to see all the rules defined for the current page.
 During a prefetch or preload, it is recorded in the tab dedicated to Speculative loads.
-It can be found in Application > Background services > Speculative loads.
+It can be found under Application > Background services > Speculative loads.

-Measuring the Real Impact
+Measuring the real impact

 performance.getEntriesByType("navigation").forEach(entry => { if (entry.activationStart > 0) { console.log("Page prerendered, activation delay:", entry.activationStart); } });